JunaidAshraf1/Student-Bank/README.md

 You just need below to steps to use this we application.

-Step 1 - Download or clone the file to your server's public folder (htdocs for XAMPP  or www for WAMPP)
+Step 1 - Download or clone the file to your server's public folder (htdocs for XAMPP  or www for WAMP)

 Step 2 - Create a new database in your PhpMyAdmin (Database name should be "bank_db")